andersx/andersx.github.io-fork/_posts/2025-04-19-pm25-monitoring.md

 These particles are small enough to penetrate deep into your lungs and even enter your bloodstream.

 The reason that I am focusing on PM2.5 is a good measure of particle pollution, and it is also realitvely easy to measure.

+### What is measured?

+The PM2.5 levels are measured in micrograms per cubic meter of air (µg/m³) .
+[The World Health Organization (WHO) recommends](https://www.who.int/news-room/feature-stories/detail/what-are-the-who-air-quality-guidelines) that PM2.5 levels should not exceed **5 µg/m³** as an annual mean, and **10 µg/m³** as a 24-hour mean.

+As you can probably see from the plot above, the levels in my area are often much higher than this.

+During the winter months, when the air quality is often poor due to woodburning in private households.
+Woodburners are the single largest source of PM2.5 emissions in Denmark, and they are responsible for about 43% of the total PM2.5 emissions in the country according the Danish Ministry of the Environment.

+In the summer, the levels are mostly affected by emmisions from the airport, and will depend heavily on the wind direction.

+One goal of this project is to collect the data do document this and estimate the health effects.

+### What hardware am I using?

-I'm currently using a **PMS5003** sensor, which is a low-cost laser-based sensor that can measure PM2.5 and PM10 levels.
+I'm currently using a [**PMS5003**](https://www.plantower.com/en/products_33/74.html) sensor, which is a low-cost laser-based sensor that can measure PM1.0, PM2.5, and PM10 levels.

 If you are interested you can read a scientific review of the PMS5003 sensor here:
 > [Nam H. Nguyen, Huy X. Nguyen, Thuan T. B. Le, Chinh D. Vu,